“Remember what you are taught and told.”

 If you are sexually active and believe you’re at risk for STIs or STDs, the most important step you can take is to get tested and encourage your partner(s) to do the same.
 Knowing your status informs health care and lifestyle decisions to help you and your partner(s) stay healthy.
 Visit the STI Testing page to determine whether this is an option that makes sense for you.

-ORDER A FREE STI & HIV SELF-TEST KIT
+ORDER A FREE STI SELF-SWAB KIT

-STI and HIV kits are available for free to any mailing address in Alaska.
+Sexually transmitted infection (STI) self-swab kits are available for free to any mailing address in Alaska.
 Tests are shipped directly and discreetly to you.
 It’s the comfort of knowing on your own terms.